Would you like to know what Inspired us to Build a DIY Kitchen Island in our new Farmhouse?

 Here are some photos of us playing around with the plan in the garage.

-By using the same style of pipe, open shelving was constructed under the adjoining end of the island.
-This allowed for extra storage and didn’t waste any space within the kitchen island.
+Using the same style of pipe, open shelving was constructed under the adjoining end of the island.
+This allowed for extra storage and didn’t waste space within the kitchen island.

 Once everything was assembled in the kitchen, the refinishing process began.
-We painted the new/old cabinet, as well as the tongue and groove boards, with French Linen Chalk Paint by Annie Sloan.
+We painted the new/old cabinet and the tongue and groove boards with French Linen Chalk Paint by Annie Sloan.

-Trim molding was attached at the floor to the tongue and groove molding.
+Trim molding was attached to the floor to the tongue and groove molding.
 Low Back Bar Stools work perfectly with the design.

 Because salvaged barn wood wasn’t within our budget, we used a faux technique to make the new island top look like old barn wood.